Courageous Lover of God

 My first book, The Fight For My Life: What I Discovered As I Triumphed Through Tragedy , tells the story of what happened.
 I wrote it because I felt deeply impressed I should share it as a book, and others would be helped through their adversities by hearing our story.
 Once again, I have been pleasantly amazed by what God is doing with our story.
 It has already crossed the globe bringing hope to many that are hurting.

-I guess I have gotten the writing ich, because another book is almost here!
-It has been birthed out of my experience fighting for my life and is a devotional prayer journal that is the companion personal growth guide to The Fight For My Life.
+I guess I have gotten the writing ich, because another book has been birthed out of my experience, a devotional prayer journal that is the companion personal growth guide to The Fight For My Life.

 If you were to ask me, “Tricia, what is your passion?”
 I would tell you I desperately love God, and as imperfect as I am, I love to do my part to help others be restored, and empowered by God’s love.

 Tricia Wynn Payne is a sought after international Christian speaker and preacher, who has enjoyed sharing life transforming messages of encouragement, empowerment and hope for over 20 years.
 Inspired by suffering life threatening complications after undergoing a minor outpatient procedure, she now seeks to empower individuals to take the limits off and live to their purposed potential in her preaching, writing, coaching and teaching.
-Currently, she serves as Lead Pastor of Conant Gardens SDA Church in Detroit Michigan.
+Currently, she serves as the Women’s Ministries Director of the Lake Region Conference of Seventh-day Adventists and the Lead Pastor of Conant Gardens SDA Church in Detroit Michigan.

 She transitioned from a nine-year career as physical therapist to serve full time in pastoral ministry because of her passion to inspire others with the life empowering message of God’s love.
 As a pastor, she has initiated innovative youth and young adult focused ministries, developed community partnerships, and outreach programs to assist underprivileged, at risk and refugee populations.